US STOCKS-Wall St bets on Britain staying in EU; stocks rally

 "People generally view that as a positive for emerging markets, crude oil, so this suggests this is a rally that would have some legs," he said.

-The S&P 500 closed 0.8 percent below its record closing high hit May last year.
+At its session high, the S&P 500 was 1.1 percent below its record closing high hit May last year.

-Micron Technology added 10.5 percent at $14.05 in more than three times the average daily volume of the past 10 days.
+Micron Technology added 10 percent at $13.99 in nearly three times the average daily volume of the past 10 days.

-About 6.4 billion shares changed hands in U.S. exchanges, below the 6.8 billion average over the past 20 sessions.

-Advancing issues outnumbered declining ones on the NYSE by a ratio of 4.98-to-1 and on the Nasdaq, a 3.57-to-1 ratio favored advancers.

 * Mead Johnson Nutrition jumps, in talks with Reckitt Benckiser